 - Publication of Pre-prints and Datasets: To promote your work during and after the conference, authors of accepted papers (extended abstracts) are encouraged to share their work as a pre-print via EasyChair Preprint.
 Preprint will be accessible via the conference online program and other channels.
 If you have a dataset to share, you can also upload it to one of many data repositories such as Dataverse or figshare.
 Authors of accepted papers will then have an opportunity to provide a link to their pre-print and/or dataset for inclusion in the conference program.

-- Journal Publications: We will circulate CFP to relevant journal special issues as they become available in 2022.
-(We hope that feedback received from other scholars during the review process and the Q&A part of your presentation will help you refine your ideas and develop your work into a full paper after the conference.
-Once ready, you are encouraged to submit your full paper to a journal of your choice.)
+- Journal Publications: We hope that feedback received from other scholars during the review process and the Q&A part of your presentation will help you refine your ideas and develop your work into a full paper after the conference.
+Once ready, you are encouraged to submit your full paper to a journal of your choice.

 - Anatoliy Gruzd, Ryerson University